-He pledged the University Management's support to provide Credit Union more accommodation where necessary.
-He tasked the Board to also consider Credit Card system as well.
-Finally, he urged the Board and Management of the Credit Union to grow the Union to a time that people may prefer the Union's services to any other bank.
+He pledged the University Management's support to provide Credit Unions more accommodation where necessary.
+He tasked the Board to also consider the Credit Card system as well.
+Finally, he urged the Board and Management of the Credit Union to grow the Union to a time when people may prefer the Union services to any other bank.

-He concluded by saying that, we should support to grow this Union that all staff of the University and its environs should be part of the Credit Union as was done in the University he attended abroad.
+He concluded by saying that, we should support growing this Union and that all staff of the University and its environs should be part of the Credit Union as was done in the University he attended abroad.
 He wished the Union well and thanked all members for their attention.